Hyakka Ryōran (song): Critical reception

 Noboru Nagase from Rockin'On Japan praised the "fast BPM and dizzying arrangement giving a colorful and gorgeous impression," the lyrics that are "carefully written to follow the story but not get too involved," and "only the essential information" that is extracted.
 These make "this extremely pure pop song both overwhelmingly immediate and addictive.
 It's as if a thin layer is being peeled away with each work, toward the core of today's perfect form of pop."

 Promotion

 An accompanying music video for "Hyakka Ryōran" premiered on March 7, 2025.
 It was directed by Mika Ninagawa and shot at Ninagawa's exhibition Ninagawa Mika with EIM: Lights of the Beyond, Shadows of This World at Kyoto Municipal Museum of Art, Kyoto.
 Ikuta debuted the live performance of the song at With Music on March 8, featuring footages from The Apothecary Diaries anime and music video on the background.
+The animated music video for the song's English version was released through Toho Animation Studio's YouTube channel on December 16.